AtharvChanana/AtharvChanana/README.md

 - 📚 I'm currently pursuing B.Tech in Artificial Intelligence and Data Science

-- 🔭 I’m currently working on MERN Stack Development
+- 🔭 I’m currently working on MERN Stack Development.

 - 🚀 I love creating new projects and advancing my skills day by day.